mlhartme/pommes/README.md

 # Pommes

-Pommes is a project database tool.

-I use it to keep all the checkouts on my disk organized.
-Everythings is keep under ~/Pommes with a standardized layout.
-Pommes can quickly add checkouts and jump to existing ones.
+Pommes is a checkout manager and a project database tool.
+You can use it to keep all the checkouts on my disk organized.
+Everything is keep under `~/Pommes` with a standardized layout.
+You can search for project metadata (esp. scm urls), easily checkout projects and navigate between them.

-Technically, Pommes is a command line tool to maintain a project data base:
+Technically, Pommes is a command line tool that maintains a project database:
 * crawl directories, svn, github, bitbucket or artifactory and add matching projects to the database
 * search the database by coordinates, dependencies, scm location, etc.
 * perform (bulk-) scm operations, e.g. checkout all projects that match a query.